On Stably Pointed Varieties and Generically Stable Groups in ACVF: Stably Pointed Varieties

 \begin{definition} We will say that a generically stable $F$-definable type is \emph{strictly based on $F$} if $\Gamma_{F(c)}=\Gamma_F$ for $c\models p|F$. \end{definition} Notice that if $F$ has a divisible value group then every such type is strictly based on $F$.

-\begin{definition} Denote by $\GVar$ ("SPVar" for Stably Pointed Varieties) the category of pairs $(V,p)$ where $V$ is a variety over $F$ and $p$ is a Zariski dense generically stable type on $V$ definable over and strictly based on $F$.
+\begin{definition} Denote by $\aGVar$ ("SPVar" for Stably Pointed Varieties) the category of pairs $(V,p)$ where $V$ is an affine variety over $F$ and $p$ is a Zariski dense generically stable type on $V$ definable over and strictly based on $F$.